 - VAT exemption evidence on some equipment purchases.

 - Concessions or free entry at some cinemas, theatres, museums and day out activities such as some castles or theme parks.

 Registering your sight impairment

-Some levels of sight loss qualify you to be registered as Sight Impaired (blind) or Severely Sight Impaired (partially sighted).
+Some levels of sight loss qualify you to be registered as Sight Impaired (partially sighted) or Severely Sight Impaired (blind).

 An eye consultant (ophthalmologist) will first need to confirm you are certified as sight impaired, or severely sight impaired and provide you with a Certificate of Visual Impairment known as a CVI.

 Your GP can put you in contact with a consultant if you haven’t already seen one and they and Essex County Council will also receive a copy of your CVI.
 This is then forwarded to us so that we can contact you to let you know about services available to you and discuss registering your sight impairment.

 Registering means that you may be able to access to a number of benefits such as: